In this comparison of iPage vs HostPapa, we’ll take a closer look at the pros and cons of each provider to help you make an informed decision.

 Additionally, it seems as though they are constantly lowering the initial price.

 Currently, the iPage begins at $1.99/month.
 As you’ll see in a minute, the value is fantastic, too.
 To compel you to upgrade, they only provide one shared hosting package.
+You should check A2 Hosting and HostGator for fast and reliable shared hosting packages.

 One caveat is that to obtain the $1.99/month pricing, you’ll have to commit to three years of payments in advance.
 Otherwise, the standard monthly charge is $7.99 (read: “renewal”).